brittonhayes/dnd/models/README.md

     // Cost is the financial worth of this equipment Cost Cost `json:"cost"`

-    // Weight is the numerical weight of this item Weight int `json:"weight"`

     // URL is the URL reference of this resource
     URL string `json:"url"`